roboportal/dakka/README.md

 - `webpack.scripts.config.js`- builds background, content and injection scripts.
 This part doesn't use HMR cause it leads to the behaviour when the panel app stops receiving chrome.runtime messages from content and background scripts.

 It's noticed, that when multiple webpack processes work concurrently, it might cause a stale dev-server port after stopping the processes.
 To clean up such a process use `kill:stale-dev-server`.

+## Using remote devtools

+To use React and Redux devtools, start the servers first: `npm run devtools`.
+In redux-devtools panel open `Settings` and select `use local` option in the `Connection` tab.
+The hostname should be `localhost`, and the port should be `8000`.